-Written and Oral Students will logically and persuasively support their Communication: Communication points of view or findings.
-Technological Competency or Students will demonstrate competency in office Information Literacy: productivity tools appropriate to continuing their Technology education.
-Ethical Reasoning and Action Students will analyze and evaluate the strengths and weaknesses of different perspectives on an ethical issue or a situation.
+Written and Oral Communication: Communication Students will logically and persuasively support their points of view or findings.
+Technological Competency or Students will demonstrate the skills required to find, Information Literacy: evaluate, and apply information to solve a problem.
+Technology

 CORE COURSE CONTENT: